aws-samples/sagemaker-crop-yield-counterfactuals/README.md

 </table>

 * The time range and the region of interest are user-defined.
-Within the provided [demo notebook](src/demo.ipynb), the Illinois *Central* region is selected for estimating the corn yield as well as studying the corn response to nitrogen using counterfactual and interventional logic.
+Within the provided [demo notebook](src/demo.ipynb), the Illinois *Central* region is selected for studying the corn response to nitrogen using counterfactual and interventional logic.

 <table align="center">